 The walk includes hearing about a 19th Century swindler and the long-forgotten local cutlery industry and how the cutler broke the rules.
-We will see the former pub built “in the wildest Loire style” but known as the white elephant and hear about a famous composer’s misguided attempt to qualify as a pilot at Chingford Aerodrome.
+We will hear about a famous composer’s misguided attempt to qualify as a pilot at Chingford Aerodrome and the forgotten father of English sport who lived in Chingford.
+We will also see the former pub built “in the wildest Loire style” and hear why it was known as the white elephant.
 The walk will finish at a 19th Century refreshment retreat on the edge of Epping Forest but only a 10 minute downhill walk back to the station.

 The walk starts and finishes close to Chingford Station.
 Chingford is in Zone 5 and is 10 minutes via London Overground from Walthamstow Central or 25 minutes from Liverpool Street.

 Next Public Walks

 Sunday 14th January 2018 at 11am.
 Book here

 Tuesday 16th January 2018 at 11am.
 Book here